The Studio

 Media Library

-The Spirit of the “Atelier”
+The Spirit of the “Atelier” in Reims

 Pierre-Emmanuel Taittinger, Chairman of Atelier Simon-Marq, and Managing director Marine Rondeau present the company, which was established in Reims in 1640.